oslokommune/okctl/userdocs/src/buildingblocks/cloud.md

 ### AWS Route53 (Route53)

 [AWS Route53](https://aws.amazon.com/route53/) (Route53) is a highly available and scalable [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) web service.
-It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
+It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.

 ```bash
 dig test.oslo.systems NS +short